Authored By: Northwest Justice Project - CLEAR Intake Line

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.

-This information is current as of the date of its printing, June 2012.
+This information is current as of September 2018.